crypto data flow

 Land (edge → TPU)

-Each edge resolves the leader schedule (getLeaderSchedule), opens a raw QUIC connection to the leaders’ TPU endpoints, and writes the transaction.
-The NIC fast path is AF_XDP with eBPF/XSK steering and UMEM zero-copy buffers, so the tx leaves the box with minimal kernel overhead.
+Each edge resolves the leader schedule (getLeaderSchedule).
+It opens a raw QUIC connection to the leaders’ TPU endpoints and writes the transaction.
+The NIC fast path is kernel-bypass, with per-core flow steering and zero-copy buffers.
+Thus the tx leaves the box with minimal kernel overhead.

-Because the edge sits between you and the validator, the BDN can land a tx on the next leader before it becomes current — front-running the slot boundary rather than racing it.
-That’s what fanout_leaders > 1 buys you.
+The edge sits between you and the validator.
+Thus the BDN can land a tx on the next leader before that leader becomes current.
+It moves ahead of the slot boundary instead of racing it.
+This is the benefit of fanout_leaders > 1.

 Next